 Recommendation Requirement Comply Yes/ No Rec 4.1 The board should establish an audit committee.
-Yes Rec 4.2 The audit committee should be structured so that it: No Rec 4.3 The audit committee should have a formal charter.
-Yes Rec 4.4 Companies should provide the information indicated in the Guide to reporting on Principle 4.
-Yes
+Yes Rec 4.2 The audit committee should be structured so that it: consists only of non-executive directors; consists of a majority of independent directors; is chaired by an independent chair, who is not the chair of the board; and has at least three members.
+No Rec 4.3 Rec 4.4 The audit committee should have a formal charter.
+Companies should provide the information indicated in the Guide to reporting on Principle 4.
+Yes Yes